stanmaz/BBOalert/README.md

 The calls should be coded using two-character keywords: 1C 1D 1H 1S 1N Db Rd --
 The keyword -- is used for pass for better readability.
 In the explanation field, comma must be avoided.
-Each field may contain leading or trailing spaces ot tabs for better readability during coding.
+Each field may contain leading or trailing spaces or tabs for better readability during coding.
 Fourth field is optional and may be used for comments

 To use BBOalert you should :